tmackay/ParametrizedMusicBox/README.md

 This model is really just a gimmick, but I can see something like this being incorporated into a design which provides a high RPM input and a sound board.
 Something like a little wind turbine.
 Otherwise, if it had a bit more weight, you could hold it by the knob and twirl it.

 UPDATE: The first critical design flaw has surfaced (apart from needing a little post-processing finesse).
 The fingers will suffer fatigue failure after a few hours of continuous use.
 I am currently experimenting with strain relief structures but suspect this may be a hard limitation of PLA.
 Alternatives may exist by incorporating other materials eg. bamboo inserts or altering the design to use rigid moving parts such as little hammers sprung by an elastic band.
+Angling the fingers might also help by not plucking them so aggressively.

+UPDATE2: Apologies for the very rough code - this was a quick weekend idea that I didn't expect to take off so quickly.
+There are a lot of unused parameters left over from copy and pasting from different models.
+I'll try and tidy that up as soon as I can.